Operation Chrome Dome: Background: airborne alert

+Cuban Missile Crisis

+On 22 October 1962, during the Cuban Missile Crisis, the airborne alert was immediately increased 1/8th level under an order by General Power for the first and only time.
+This involved using existing "Chrome Dome" procedures, including those designed to enable the scaling up of forces dramatically and quickly, as well as the existing "Chrome Dome" flight routes.
+The greatest increase in traffic during this period was on the southern route because of refueling limitations at the Eielson AFB in Alaska.
+The increase meant that initially 66 B-52s launched daily (28 on the northern route, 36 on the southern route, with still only 2 monitoring Thule).
+Such was the priority in increasing the number of flights that on 24 October, SAC authorized that B-52s could still run their "sorties" even if one of their engines was shut down.
+By 5 November the total number of daily B-52s launches was increased to 75 (42 planes on the northern route, 31 on the southern route, 2 on Thule duty).
+This level of alert was maintained until 21 November, almost 30 days, at which point the alert level was reduced to the previous "indoctrination" level.
+During that month, 2,088 B-52 aircraft sorties were launched, all carrying multiple thermonuclear bombs, and they logged 41,168 flying hours.
+At peak strength, approximately 65 planes were "target effective" at any given time.
+President John F. Kennedy presented Power with a flight safety award in December 1962 as a result of the fact that no accidents of significance were reported during this period.

 Primary mission

 The missions in 1964 involved a B-52D that left Sheppard Air Force Base, Texas, and flew across the United States to New England and headed out to the Atlantic Ocean.
 The aircraft refueled over the Atlantic heading north to and around Newfoundland.
 The bomber changed course and flew northwesterly over Baffin Bay towards Thule Air Base, Greenland.
 It then flew west across Queen Elizabeth Islands of Canada.
 Continuing to Alaska, it refueled over the Pacific Ocean, again heading southeast, and returned to Sheppard AFB.

 By 1966, three separate missions were being flown: one east over the Atlantic and the Mediterranean, another north to Baffin Bay, and a third over Alaska.

 Military units

 The following military units were involved: